omarallouz/JCnet/README.md

 ### Pre-processing:
 A few standard MRI preprocessing steps are necessary before training or testing a JCnet model:
-1. Bias field correction - can use either [N4 bias correction](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3071855/) or [MICO](https://www.sciencedirect.com/science/article/abs/pii/S0730725X14000927)
+1. Bias field correction - can use either [N4 bias correction](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3071855/) or [MICO](https://www.sciencedirect.com/science/article/abs/pii/S0730725X14000927).
-2. Skull-stripping - we recommend using the [MONSTR skull-stripping algorithm](https://pubmed.ncbi.nlm.nih.gov/27864083/) in PML cases, which is publicly available and can be found [here](https://www.nitrc.org/projects/monstr)
+2. Skull-stripping - we recommend using the [MONSTR skull-stripping algorithm](https://pubmed.ncbi.nlm.nih.gov/27864083/) in PML cases, which is publicly available and can be found [here](https://www.nitrc.org/projects/monstr).
-3. Transformation to the standard MNI-ICBM 152 atlas space, which is available for download [here](http://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009)
+3. Transformation to the standard MNI-ICBM 152 atlas space, which is available for download [here](http://www.bic.mni.mcgill.ca/ServicesAtlases/ICBM152NLin2009).
-4. Co-registration of different MRI channels or contrasts (i.e. T1-weighted, fluid-attenuated inversion recovery, T2-weighted, and proton density images)
+4. Co-registration of different MRI channels or contrasts (i.e. T1-weighted, fluid-attenuated inversion recovery, T2-weighted, and proton density images).

 ### Hardware Requirements:
-1. Operating System: Linux
+1. Operating System: Linux.
-2. CPU Number/Speed: we recommend using a processor with at least 8 cores, 2GHz speed, and multithreading capability
+2. CPU Number/Speed: we recommend using a processor with at least 8 cores, 2GHz speed, and multithreading capability.
-3. RAM: 64+GB recommended (depending on the size of the training dataset and maximum number of training patches per subject)
+3. RAM: 64+GB recommended (depending on the size of the training dataset and maximum number of training patches per subject).
 4. GPU: recommend a dedicated graphics card with at least 8GB of VRAM (ex.
 NVIDIA RTX 2080 Ti, Titan X, or v100 models).
 If our current pre-trained models do not fit into GPU memory during testing, we recommend downscaling the network parameters (batch size, base filters, or patch size in this order).
 These models can be provided upon request.

 ### Software Requirements: